 Master of Science in Mathematics (M.S.)

-The program is designed to provide a sound preparation for continued study toward a Ph.D. degree as well as prepare students for careers in business, government, industry, and teaching.
+The program is designed to provide a sound preparation for continued study toward a Ph.D. degree, as well as prepare students for careers in business, government, industry, and academia.

 Accelerated Master's Program (4+1 B.S and M.S.)